 As mentioned previously, the maps are available on www.thermogis.nl.
-Regularly updates are planned to incorporate new data, insights, technologies and economic circumstances, including subsidy schemes and taxes.
+Regular updates are planned to incorporate new data, insights, technologies and economic circumstances, including subsidy schemes and taxes.
+The resulting maps can be used to calculate overall geothermal resources numbers for the Netherlands (Mijnlieff et al. (2020)).
+Another interesting future use of the maps could be to calculate the matched geothermal potential by incorporating surface heat demand data, see Figure 8.